-Futures holders will buy a commodities or electricity at a predetermined price when their contract expires.
+When their contracts expire, futures holders will buy commodities or electricity at a predetermined price.
 In the meantime, they can sell the securities to others.
 An investor buys the said financial contract if they believe the good’s price at settlement day will be higher than they are obligated to pay.
 There are also futures tied to stock market indices, bonds or other products.
 In this case, it is a California water price index and futures owners will cash in or lose the difference between the contract and the current market price at a set date.

 Water doesn’t belong to suppliers, beverage producers